 The price you must pay for a personal trainer course varies from one provider to another.
 Some charge premium while other lower their prices to surprisingly low level.
-As I’ve mentioned in my guide before – most of the providers offer the same qualifications.
+As mentioned in our guide before – most of the providers offer the same qualifications.
 You need to find a different reason to justify higher price you pay.
 I hope my article will help you to understand what determines the price of the course and help you to avoid mistakes future PTs make.

 What determines the price